 The Research Council’s call for proposals will specify whether an application for funding may include a post-doctoral research fellowship position.
 The Project Owner (formal applicant) or a project partner is responsible for employment of research fellows.

 The post-doctoral fellowship position is funded for a period of two to four years.
-Candidates may not be granted funding from the Research Council for more than one period.
+An individual may not be granted funding for a post-doctoral fellowship from the Research Council for more than one period.

-The Research Council primarily allocates funding for post-doctoral research positions at Norwegian universities and university colleges that are entitled to confer doctorates, cf.:
+The Research Council primarily allocates funding for post-doctoral research positions to Norwegian universities and university colleges that are entitled to confer doctorates, cf.:

 Other research organisations (in the institute sector) may also be granted funding for post-doctoral fellowships, provided the applicant can document special needs for such a position.

 To qualify for this funding, it must be permissible to employ personnel in temporary positions of this type under the legislation regulating employment contracts at the relevant institution (the Civil Service Act or the Working Environment Act), and the position in question must comply with the requirements set out in Section 1-2, paragraphs 1, 3, 5 and 7.
 The individual institutions must have assessed this before they submit a grant application to the Research Council.

 Section 1-2 of the Regulations concerning terms and conditions of employment for the posts of post-doctoral research fellow, research fellow, research assistant and resident, sets out the objective of appointing a post-doctoral research fellow:

 - The main objective of appointment as a postdoktor (post-doctoral research fellow) is to qualify for work in senior academic posts.
 Appointees are required to hold doctoral degrees.

 - Use of posts such as post-doctoral research fellow is restricted to institutions with the right to award doctoral degrees.